ric2b/Vivaldi-browser/chromium/ipc/README.md

 ### Using Legacy IPC Traits

-InsSome circumstances there may be a C++ enum, struct, or class that you want to use in a Mojom via [type mapping](/mojo/public/cpp/bindings#Type-Mapping), and that type may already have `IPC::ParamTraits` defined (possibly via `IPC_STRUCT_TRAITS*` macros) for legacy IPC.
+In some circumstances there may be a C++ enum, struct, or class that you want to use in a Mojom via [type mapping](/mojo/public/cpp/bindings#Type-Mapping), and that type may already have `IPC::ParamTraits` defined (possibly via `IPC_STRUCT_TRAITS*` macros) for legacy IPC.